A cyber-attack takes place every 39 seconds.

 Recently, security experts found yet another Bluetooth vulnerability that would allow hackers to force Bluetooth devices to use weaker encryption to steal user data.

-All in all, it’s best to only turn on Bluetooth when you need, and immediately disable it after.
+Overall, it’s best to turn on Bluetooth only when necessary and immediately disable it afterward.